 Debi is a retired Admissions and Marketing Director and currently resides in the Pacific Northwest.
-She is married and the Mother of three grown children and has three Grandchildren.
+She Is the Mother of three grown children and has four Grandchildren.
 She was diagnosed with PPMS in 2010.
 She hopes to help and inspire others that are also dealing with MS.

 Pin It on Pinterest